 Observing Means Paying Attention to the Right Things

-Just by watching the social pages, blogs, and other public channels of those companies who are in a related field as you, or even your direct competition, you can learn a lot.
-Seeing how people interact with other brands can tell you what they might be doing right, or not doing right.
-You can then adapt some of these things that are working for them to attract the same sort of engagement to your brand.
+Just by watching the social pages, blogs, and other public channels of companies who are in a related field as you, or even your direct competition, you can learn a lot.
+Seeing how people engage with other brands can tell you what they might be doing right, or not doing right.
+You can then adapt some of these things that are working for them to attract the same sort of brand engagement.

-But beyond just taking cues from your competition, you can learn a lot by observing your own brand's interaction, as well.
+Beyond just taking cues from your competition, you can learn a lot by observing your own brand engagement, as well.
 You can glean valuable insights into what you may or may not be doing correctly just by how people interact with you (or don't).
-Actually, if people aren't interacting, you may want to consider how you can get them to.
-In other words, how can what you're putting out there offer more value?
+If people aren't interacting, you may want to consider how to increase brand engagement.
+The best question to ask yourself is "how can I offer more value?"

-Watching How People Interact With Your Brand Can Give You Clues About What to Do Next
+Watching Your Brand Engagement Closely Can Give You Clues About What to Do Next

 Also, it also doesn't hurt to hint at things that you're trying.
 It's a sort of passive market research.
 Social media, in particular, is a great place to test out ideas before you commit to them.